 When it comes time to write product descriptions for your own ecommerce business, start by imagining your ideal buyer.
 What kind of humor do they appreciate (if any)?
 What words do they use?
 Are there certain words that they hate?
 Are they OK with words like “sucky” and “crappy”?
 What questions do they ask that you should answer?

 Consider how you would speak to your ideal buyer if you were selling your product in-store, face to face.
 Now try and incorporate that language into your ecommerce site so you can have a similar conversation online that resonates more deeply.

 2. Entice with benefits

 When we sell our own products, we get excited about individual product features and specifications.
 We live and breathe our company, our website, and our products.

 The problem is our potential buyers are not as interested in mundane features and specs.
 They want to know what’s in it for them—how it will address their biggest pain points.
-That’s why you need to highlight the benefits of each feature.
+Successfully executing how to write a product description requires you to highlight those benefits of each feature and overcome cognitive bias.

 Consider the benefit of each of your features.
 How does your product make your customers feel happier, healthier, or more productive?
-Which problems, glitches, and hassle does your product help solve?
+What problems, glitches, and hassle does your product help solve?